Do you understand the risks and costs of a hard Brexit to your business? What’s your contingency plan?

-More than two years after the UK’s notification of its intention to leave the EU under article 50 TEU and the UK’s political promise to leave the EU, it is still unclear whether and how the UK will leave the EU on 31 October 2019, the current default Brexit date.
+Almost three years after the UK’s notification of its intention to leave the EU under Article 50 TEU and the UK’s political promise to leave the EU, yesterday’s election outcome strengthened the position on whether and how the UK will leave the EU on 31 January 2020, the current default Brexit date.

-In light of the continued uncertainty regarding Brexit, the UK’s internal political conflicts and the fact that the EU has taken the position that extensions will only be granted if a clear UK plan is presented, it is advisable for businesses to continue preparing for a no deal Brexit.
+Although the outcome of the UK elections makes an orderly Brexit on 31 January 2020 more likely, it is nevertheless advisable for businesses to continue preparing for a no-deal Brexit.
 The current Brexit date not only remains the default exit date but Brexit means that the UK will become a third country, with or without an organized transition period.
 Furthermore, as it would be unusual for the future relationship between the EU and the UK to be finalized within any transition period, the impact of a no deal Brexit should be understood, mapped and prepared for.